stephen-rowan/Cardano-ADA-Reference/DAO-NFT-Metadata.md

----
-title: DAO-NFT-Metadata
-stage: draft
-category: Cardano-NFT-DAO-Notes
-kind: Notes
-author: Stephen Whitenstall
-created:
-modified:
----

-Please note that this document has now moved to the Metadata folder ([here](Metadata/DAO-NFT-Metadata-Discord-Discussion.md)) and all NFT-DAO documentation will move to the [NFT-DAO github](https://github.com/NFT-DAO/NFT-Metadata) shortly.
+# Please note that this document has now moved to the Metadata folder ([here](Metadata/DAO-NFT-Metadata-Discord-Discussion.md)) and all NFT-DAO documentation will move to the [NFT-DAO github](https://github.com/NFT-DAO/NFT-Metadata) shortly.

 # DAO NFT-Metadata